nova706/nomega/py/README.md

 # Python Scripts
-Python scripts for the Omega2
+Python scripts for the Omega 2

 ## Get Started